maine lockdowns

 We live in a sort of resort area and many people came up that summer from other states and masks could be seen on all the visitors.

-Fear definitely had taken over our rural area by storm.
+Fear had taken over our rural area by storm.

 The Mental Health Aspect Of Lockdowns

-The entire country noticed more suicides and shootings since the covid lockdowns began back in 2020.
-That was especially true for our countries youth population.
+The entire country noticed more suicides and shootings since the COVID lockdowns began back in 2020.
+That was especially true for our country’s youth population.

-Not only did suicides go up but do did violence across the country from the mental health issues that were exasperated during lockdowns.
-Sadly, anxiety and depression remains at an all-time high.
-Even the medications for them are in short supply.
+Not only did suicides go up, but so did violence across the country due to the mental health issues that were exacerbated during lockdowns.
+Sadly, anxiety and depression remain at an all-time high.
+Even their medications are in short supply.

-Hopefully, we will not have to go through another lockdown as it took such a toll on many peoples’ lives along with businesses.
+Hopefully, we will not have to go through another lockdown, as it took a toll on many people’s lives and businesses.

 The Media

 Does the media coverage of lockdowns and mass shootings play a part in the role of fear?
-Does the public get more fearful the more they watch the news or read about it?
+Does the public get more fearful as they watch the news or read about it?

-Media plays a significant role in the creation and perpetuation of hysteria.
-Through its constant dissemination of information and images, media has the power to influence public opinion and incite fear.
+The media plays a significant role in creating and perpetuating hysteria.
+Through its constant dissemination of information and images, the media has the power to influence public opinion and incite fear.

 Sensationalized headlines and clickbait articles are designed to grab attention and generate high levels of engagement, often at the expense of accuracy and context.
 This can lead to the amplification of rumors, misinformation, and panic.

-Now years later it has been known that the lockdowns for spreading disease did not work.
-According to John Hopkins study, they did more harm than good.
+Years later, it has been known that the lockdowns for spreading disease did not work.
+According to a Johns Hopkins study, they did more harm than good.
 According to the report:

 They have contributed to reducing economic activity, raising unemployment, reducing schooling, causing political unrest, contributing to domestic violence, and undermining liberal democracy.